vojha-code/Multilevel-Coordinate-Search/README.md

 # Global optimization by multilevel coordinate search (MCS)

 Global optimization by multilevel coordinate search (MCS).
 This is a dividing rectangle (i.e., Brach and Bound) like an optimization algorithm.
 It is similar to the DIRECT algorithm.
 Originaly the MATLAB code was Developed by Waltraud Huyer and Arnold Neumaier </br>
-Dept. of Mathematics, University of Vienna, Austria
+Dept. of Mathematics, University of Vienna, Austria.

 **Main Source**
 http://solon.cma.univie.ac.at/~neum/software/mcs/